-Our Australian branch recently secured top honours at the Australian Market and Social Research Society (AMSRS) National Conference, by winning the Best Paper Award for our ground-breaking chatbot experiment with Nestlé Australia.
+Our Australian branch recently won the Best Paper award at the Australian Market and Social Research Society (AMSRS) National Conference.
+The award was given for our ground-breaking chatbot experiment with Nestlé Australia.

 “Digital research communities have been one of the biggest disruptions to our industry.
 And we believe that another game-changer is lurking around the corner: chat!” says Stijn Poffé, Business Director at InSites Consulting Australia.

 Together with Nestlé Australia, we set up a qualitative research experiment.
 It comprised two studies with two similar groups.
 One was moderated by an experienced qualitative researcher; the other by a fit-for-purpose chatbot.
 The experiment’s end goal was to deliver business-relevant insights, while exploring the potential of bringing bot moderation to qualitative research.